 Notes

-- Storage: Store chicken katsu in an airtight container in the refrigerator for up to 3 days or in the freezer for up to 3 months.
+Store leftover chicken katsu in an airtight container in the refrigerator for up to 3 days or in the freezer for up to 3 months.
+Let thaw overnight in the refrigerator before reheating in a 350°F oven for about 10 minutes.
 Store leftover tonkatsu sauce in an airtight container in the refrigerator for up to 1 month.